-A combination of faulty risk assessment and bio-bigotry was displayed by the tender treatment of the deer that recently infiltrated the Barron Park neighborhood.
+A combination of faulty risk assessment and bio-bigotry was displayed by the tender treatment of the deer that recently infiltrated my neighborhood.
 Deer are this country's most deadly wild animal, currently killing more than 200 Americans a year (more than double the toll of 15 years ago (1993)).
 And they seriously injure and sicken uncounted more.

-The toll from other wild animals pale in comparison: bees (average of 40 deaths) and rattlesnakes (12) are the next biggest killers.
+The toll from other wild animals pales in comparison: Bees (average of 40 deaths) and rattlesnakes (12) are the next biggest killers.

 The deer's most deadly tactic is the night-time ambush along a lonely stretch of road, but they also stage brazen attacks on busy interstates.
 My housemate is a survivor of three such horrifying incidents.